NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 (G) Although information comes from many sources, Claim evaluation is frequently based in part on information provided by the Fire and Police Bureaus.
 If the bureau designates a process for requesting documents, then FPDR staff will comply with that process.
 With the exception of attorney-client privileged documents, all information gathered and made part of the Claim file will be accessible to the Member or the Member’s authorized representative, upon the Member’s request.
 If a bureau deems some records as privileged, it is that bureau’s responsibility to identify what information is privileged and to withhold the information.

 (H) A Member is required to cooperate with FPDR staff in the investigation of an application for benefits.
 This includes submitting for and cooperating with personal or telephone interviews and gathering of information.
-Failure to cooperate with this rule in an initial Claim for benefits may delay a compensability determination or result in a Claim denial.
+Failure to cooperate with this Administrative Rule in an initial Claim for benefits may delay a compensability determination or result in a Claim denial.

 5.8.04 - ELIGIBILITY

-An Active Member shall be eligible for the nonservice-connected disability benefit if the Member has 10 or more Years of Service and is unable to perform the Member's required duties because of an injury or illness that does not qualify as a service-connected injury/illness or an occupational disability under subsection 5-306(a), (b) or (c) of Chapter 5 of the City Charter.
+An Active Member shall be eligible for the nonservice-connected disability benefit if the Member has ten (10) or more Years of Service and is unable to perform the Member's required duties because of an injury or illness that does not qualify as a service-connected injury/illness or an occupational disability under subsection 5-306(a), (b) or (c) of Chapter 5 of the City Charter.

 5.8.05 - CLAIM APPROVAL OR DENIAL